-What Is Data Governance (and How Is It Different from Data Management)?
+What Is Data Governance (And How Is It Different from Data Management)?

-Let’s clear up some of the confusion so that you can think more carefully about what good data governance is, and how it can help your organization.
+Let’s clear up some of the confusion so you can think more carefully about what good data governance is, and how it can help your organization.

 What Is Data Governance?

 When we talk about data governance, we mean all the people, processes, policies, technologies, and systems that collectively ensure your organization uses data effectively.
-You can see why things might get a little confusing—that definition covers a lot of ground.
+You can see why things might get confusing—that definition covers a lot of ground.
 But the ultimate goal of data governance is to make sure your data is managed, protected, and reliable.

 How Is Data Governance Different from Data Management?

-If you’ve spent any time reading about data management, then some of the risks outlined above may sound very familiar.
+If you’ve spent any time learning about data management, then some of the risks outlined above may sound very familiar.
 After all, bad data management can also lead to issues of incomplete or inaccurate information.

 But although the two concepts are interrelated, data management is really just one aspect of data governance.
 Data management is chiefly concerned with breaking down data silos, improving data accuracy, and securing information against errors; data governance includes all that plus your people, technology, systems, and policies.